Can You Simply Throw Lead-Weighted, Oxygenating Plants Into Your Pond?

 So, just to summarize, all lead weighted bunched oxygenating plants require silt/ substrate in which to root into, with the exception of Ceratophyllum Demersum (Hornwort).
 Any oxygenating plants sold in pots or bare rooted will need planting up.
-If you don’t have 4-6 cm of substrate, sediment or aquatic soil in the bottom of your pond, you will need to plant all your oxygenating plants (including those lead weighted), into aquatic baskets or aquatic planting bags.
-Aquatic Baskets should always be lined with Hessian or cloth liners to stop the Aquatic Soil from seeping out.
+In other words, if you don’t have 4-6 cm of substrate, sediment or aquatic soil in the bottom of your pond, you will need to plant all your oxygenating plants (including those lead weighted), into aquatic baskets or aquatic planting bags.
+Always line Aquatic Baskets with Hessian or cloth liners to stop the Aquatic Soil from seeping out.

 Egeria Densa (small garden ponds only)